 In general, our task is also related to conversations as a knowledge source.
-The dialogue state tracking task in task-oriented dialogue systems can be viewed as one specific branch of this goal as well, where tracking slots and values can be re-framed as a QA task~\citep{li2021zero}, e.g., ``where is the location of the restaurant?''.
-Moreover, extracting user attributes from an open-domain conversations~\citep{wu2019getting}, getting to know the user through conversations, can be marked as one of the potential applications.
-The very recent proposed query-based meeting summarization dataset, QMSum~\citep{zhong2021qmsum}, can be viewed as one application of treating conversations as database and conduct an abstractive question answering task.
+The dialogue state tracking task in task-oriented dialogue systems can be viewed as one specific branch of this goal as well, where tracking slots and values can be re-framed as a QA task~\citep{mccann2018natural, li2021zero}.
+Moreover, extracting user attributes from open-domain conversations~\citep{wu2019getting}, getting to know the user through conversations, can be marked as one of the potential applications.
+The very recently proposed query-based meeting summarization dataset, QMSum~\citep{zhong2021qmsum}, can be viewed as one application of treating conversations as databases and conduct an abstractive question answering task.